mziii/TronSharp/README.md

 ## Donations
 If you find TronSharp useful and would like to support its development, you can make a donation to the following TRX wallet address:
 ### TNDTGoJ3dDvEmNHPCit9UUJVqFswaY7yvC

+Your contributions are greatly appreciated and will motivate us to continue improving TronSharp.

+## Contributing
+Contributions to TronSharp are welcomed and encouraged.
+If you encounter any issues, have suggestions, or want to add new features, feel free to open a GitHub issue or submit a pull request.

+Before submitting a pull request, make sure to read our Contribution Guidelines.

+## License
+TronSharp is released under the MIT License.

+## Acknowledgements
+We would like to express our gratitude to all the developers and contributors who made this library possible.